cykoravish/30-days-js-challenge/Day-8/README.md

 ### Activity 1: Template Literals

 #### Task-1.
-Use template titerals to create a string that includes variables for a person's name and age, and logthestring to the console.
+Use template literals to create a string that includes variables for a person's name and age, and log the string to the console.

 <details><summary><b>Answer</b></summary>
 <p>